dasch-swiss/dsp-tools/docs/file-formats/excel2json.md

 - The allowed language tags are: `de`, `en`, `fr`, `it`, `rm`
 - At least one language must be used.
-- Within one list, i.e. Excel sheet, all nodes must be translated into all languages.
+- Within one list, i.e. Excel sheet, all nodes must be consistently translated into all languages.

   Correct:

   ![img-excel2json-list-columns-correct.png](../docs/assets/images/img-excel2json-list-columns-correct.png)

-  Incorrect:
+  Incorrect because `de_1` is missing:

   ![img-excel2json-list-columns-incorrect.png](../docs/assets/images/img-excel2json-list-columns-incorrect.png)